Pros:

 Some flavors are a little too sweet

-“These supersized cookies are made for sharing with your sweetheart,” says Katie.
+“These supersized cookies are made for sharing with your sweetheart,” says Editor Katie Bandurski.
 “They offer the best of both worlds for cookie lovers—crispy edges and a thick, gooey center.
 In our testing, we loved the forward flavors of quality butter and vanilla, as well as the wide diversity of cookie flavors.
-Classic snickerdoodle was our favorite—the nostalgic cinnamon-sugar notes tasted like childhood.
+Classic snickerdoodle was our favorite.
+The nostalgic cinnamon-sugar notes tasted like childhood.
 Sweet!”

 EMILY WAY FOR TASTE OF HOME